-Our Survivorship Research Helps Cancer Survivors Today
+Our Research Helps Survivors Now

-In 2012, we decided to focus the LIVESTRONG Survey on the practical concerns that cancer survivors face and developed the survey in coordination with the National Cancer Institute, the Office of Behavioral and Social Sciences Research, the Centers for Disease Control and Prevention, American Cancer Society and the Agency for Healthcare Research and Quality.
+Recognizing the growing number of cancer survivors in the United States, the LIVESTRONG Foundation launched the LIVESTRONG Survey for Post-Treatment Cancer Survivors in 2006 and 2010 focusing on the physical, emotional and practical needs of cancer survivors after treatment.
+In 2012, we decided to focus the LIVESTRONG Survey on the practical concerns that cancer survivors face.
+We developed the survey in coordination with the National Cancer Institute, the Office of Behavioral and Social Sciences Research, the Centers for Disease Control and Prevention, American Cancer Society and the Agency for Healthcare Research and Quality.
 Our goal was to include elements of the Experiences with Cancer Survivorship supplement of the Medical Expenditures Panel Survey (MEPS).

 In total, 6,383 survivors completed the survey and provided information about their practical concerns related to work, school, debt, insurance and fertility preservation.